-It’s mid-summer as I write this – a time when anyone can easily overheat and lose too much fluid through sweating, so it wasn’t a surprise to hear that she’d spent such a long time in the hospital.
+It’s mid-summer as I write this – a time when anyone can easily overheat and develop fluid loss through excessive sweating, so it wasn’t a surprise to hear that she’d spent such a long time in the hospital.

 Let’s face it – we all need to drink more water, particularly in hot weather or if you are going through an illness.
 And, just letting you know that alcohol, soda and hot cocoa do not count as a fluid because they actually can contribute to dehydration.

 Effects of Dehydration in Elderly